camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 Name | Description | Default value
 -----|-------------|--------------
-camunda.operate.zeebe.brokerContactPoint | Broker contact point to zeebe as hostname and port | localhost:26500
+camunda.operate.zeebe.gatewayAddress | Gateway address that point to zeebe as hostname and port | localhost:26500

 __Currently Operate does not support TLS communication with Zeebe__